naka-lab/Serket/docs/modules/gmm.md

 gmm.GMM( K, itr=100, name="gmm", category=None, mode="learn" )
 ```

-`gmm.GMM` is a module for unsupervised classification.
+`gmm.GMM` is a module for unsupervised classification based on a Gaussian mixture model.
-It calculates the probabilities that each data is classified into each class and the mean of the distribution of the classes,
-and sends them to the connected modules.
+It calculates the probabilities that each data is classified into each class and the means of the distribution, and sends them to the connected modules.

 ### Parameters